Friday 12th September 2025 ~ Issue 28

 Tuesday 9th September - Grade 3/4 Hooptime @ Hamilton

-Thursday 11th September - WHP Table Tennis (round robin format, no progression to state)
+Thursday 11th September - WHP Table Tennis

 Friday 12th September - Grade 5/6 Hooptime @ Hamilton